 Read More: Natural and Organic Personal Care

 Okay, let's zoom out to some bigger choices we can make.
-Raising our kids to be healthy and aware of the environment is simple and can be fun.
+Raising our kids to be healthy and aware of the environment is crucial.
 Model with your actions and talk about the choices you make.
 Don't nag or lecture, but instead make it interesting and interactive.
-Breastfeeding, healthy care and good relationsips more ways to go green.
+Everything from healthy living to good relationships are included in ways to go green with your kids.

 Read More: Simple Living Tips for Families (and Pets)

-Small businesses are more likely to support other businesses within the community, care for their environment and conduct business in an environmentally-responsible way.
-They also work harder for your business, contribute more to charitable causes, create more jobs, limit outsourcing and keep money circulating within a community.
-Sustainable communities rely on locally-owned businesses to prevail.
-And locally-owned businesses rely on you to succeed.
-Sacrifice a slightly higher price tag and get more than what you pay for.
+Small businesses are more likely to support other businesses within the community, care for their environment, and conduct business in an environmentally-responsible way.
+They also work harder for your business, contribute more to charitable causes, create more jobs, limit outsourcing, and keep money circulating within a community, among many other things.

 Read More: Why You Should Think Global, Act Local

 As you're practicing these ways to go green you'll likely spark a lot of conversations.
 Get familiar with the reasons why green living matters with the articles listed in the Start Here section of the website, as well as many other resources to continue educating yourself.

 The biggest influence you can have on others is through your actions and your attitude.
 Be open and honest about your choices, but without judgment.
 Work the topic into conversations without overdoing it.
 Don't push the matter.
 Just let your example be inspiration and keep the lines of communication open so that friends or family will have a seasoned pro to turn to when they are looking for ways to go green.

-We live within a very disconnected generation.
+We live within a very disconnected culture.
 We're overscheduled and rushed and have among the lowest life satisfaction in the world.
 But those living a sustainable lifestyle often say the opposite while giving credit to the interconnectedness of their lives.
 Make time to care for yourself and find enjoyment in your life.
 Make talking and laughing with loved ones a priority.
 Volunteer and help those in need.
 Be a part of your community.
-And rediscover the wonders of the world by enjoying nature walks, planting trees or organizing neighborhood cleanups.
+And rediscover the wonders of the world by enjoying nature walks, planting trees, organizing neighborhood cleanups, and so on.

 Write or call your local city officials and ask them what your city or town is doing to go green.
 Do the same for state and federal leaders, demanding they hear you out on the environmental issues that matter most.
-Remain in contact with them, attend local or state meetings and vote with your conscience instead of your party line.
+Remain in contact with them, attend local or state meetings, and vote with your conscience instead of your party line.
 Encourage others to do the same.
 And stay involved in political matters with websites, such as Friends of the Earth.

 Even the greenest lifestyle still has an impact.
-Lessen yours by easily switching to or investing in carbon offsets.
+Lessen yours by switching toor investing in carbon offsets.
 The money you spend to go solar quicks pays itself back in rebates and monthly refunds and purchasing these credits will be invested into alternative energies or other sustainable ventures.